yogesh-studypad/cocos-docs/manual/framework/html5/facebook-sdk/api-reference/dialog.md

 2.`share_photo`

-Please note that you can only share a photo with Share Dialog on iOS and Android.
+Please note that you can only share one photo with Share Dialog on iOS and Android.

 |Name|Type|Description|
 |----|----|-----------|